foundriesio/docs/source/user-guide/lmp-customization/linux-extending.rst

         python3-dateutil \
         "

-Using the information and packages at the PyPi website, you can fill in the details about the new Python package
+Using the information and packages from the PyPi website, fill in the details about the new Python package

 .. figure:: /_static/pypi-package.png
    :alt: Pypi package